Race and ethnicity in the United States: Historical trends and influences

 The growth of the Hispanic population through immigration and high birth rates is noted as a partial factor for US population gains in the last quarter-century.
 The 2000 census revealed that Native Americans had reached their highest documented population, 4.5 million, since the US was founded in 1776.
 In some cases, immigrants and migrants have formed ethnic enclaves; in others, this mixture of races has created ethnically diverse communities.
 Earlier immigrants to the Americas came from widely separated regions of Afro-Eurasia, and American immigrant populations frequently mixed among themselves and with the indigenous inhabitants of the continents, creating a complex multiracial population.

 Throughout American history, efforts to classify the increasingly mixed population of the United States into discrete categories have generated many difficulties.
+"Discussions about race and racism are often highly emotional and encompass a wide range of emotions, including discomfort, fear, defensiveness, anger, and insecurity."
 Early efforts to track mixing between groups led to a proliferation of historical categories (such as "mulatto" and "octaroon" among persons with partial African descent) and "blood quantum" distinctions, which became increasingly detached from self-reported ancestry.
 By the standards used in early censuses, many mixed-race children born in the US were classified as of a different race than one of their biological parents, and even when these standards were no longer commonly accepted, the combination of social perceptions of race and self-identification with a racial identity frequently complicated legal standards of racial identity.
 Even people who did not identify as mixed faced the issue of unclear legal terminology; until the 2000 census, Hispanic Americans were required to identify as one race on censuses, and without the option to select Latino or Hispanic, confusion flourished.

 Historical trends influencing the ethnic demographics of the United States include: